Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Foundation of Reinforcement Learning Algorithms

 Denote by $J(\cdot,\cdot,\cdot;\bm\pi^{\bm\phi};w)$ the value function under $\bm\pi^{\bm\phi}$.
 It now suffices to consider $\frac{\partial }{\partial \bm\phi}J(0,x_0,F_0;\bm\pi^{\bm\phi};w)$, the gradient of $J(0,x_0,F_0;\bm\pi^{\bm\phi};w)$ in $\bm\phi$. \citet{jia2021policypg} derive the policy gradient representation as follows

 for all test functions $\mathcal{H}$.
-Compared with \cite{jia2021policypg}, here we have added the test functions $\mathcal{H}$ (by virtue of \eqref{eq:pe moment test function}) to make the approximation of policy gradient more flexible.
-(We will discuss this technique in Section \ref{subsec:modification algorithm}.)
-The right-hand side terms inside the expectation in \eqref{eq:pg representation with test function} can be computed using observable state samples under the policy $\bm\pi^{\bm\phi}$ and the known parametric form $\bm\pi^{\bm\phi}$, together with an estimated value function from the policy evaluation step discussed in Section \ref{sec:pe}, without knowing the market coefficients.
+Compared with \cite{jia2021policypg}, here we have added the test functions $\mathcal{H}$ (by virtue of \eqref{eq:pe moment test function}) to make the approximation of policy gradient more flexible while the default value is $\mathcal H(t) = 0$.\footnote{\change{See, e.g., the discussion of the notion of ``eligibility traces" in \citet[Chapter 12]{sutton2018reinforcement}.}} The right-hand side terms inside the expectation in \eqref{eq:pg representation with test function} can be computed using observable state samples under the policy $\bm\pi^{\bm\phi}$ and the known parametric form $\bm\pi^{\bm\phi}$, together with an estimated value function from the policy evaluation step discussed in Section \ref{sec:pe}, without knowing the market coefficients.